szczyglis-dev/py-gpt/README.md

 Local `Ollama` models and models from other configured providers are also supported.

+**RAG:** At the bottom of the toolbox, use the **RAG** selector to choose an index for additional context.
+When a valid index is selected, Chat is routed from the normal native/OpenAI-compatible SDK path to the LlamaIndex RAG runtime automatically.
+Select `---` to use the normal Chat provider path.
+See [Indexing and RAG](#indexing-and-rag) for RAG modes, indexing, project indexes, vector stores, and retrieval configuration.

 The main part of the interface is a chat window where you see your conversations.
 Below it is a message box for typing.
 On the right side, you can set up or change the model and system prompt.
 You can also save these settings as presets to easily switch between models or tasks.

 Above where you type your messages, the interface shows you the number of tokens your message will use up as you type it – this helps to keep track of usage.
 There is also a feature to attach and upload files in this area.
 Go to the `Files and Attachments` section for more information on how to use attachments.